 NWFSC collects and analyzes data on the trawl rationalization program through observers on vessels and through economic and social surveys.
-This includes work done by the NWFSC Fishery Resource Assessment and Monitoring Program (FRAM) and additional employees paid through PSMFC contracts and grants.
+This includes work done by the NWFSC Fishery Resource Assessment and Monitoring Program (FRAM) and additional employees paid through contracts a PSMFC grant.

 For FRAM employees, timecards were coded with project and task codes by sector in a similar manner as those from the WCR.
-Only costs attributable to the implementation of the 2011 catch share program were included.
-Because the motherships (processing vessels not the mothership catcher vessels) and C/P vessels were fully observed with mandatory observers and debriefers from the At-Sea Hake Observer Program (A-SHOP) before the trawl rationalization program, these debriefer costs were not included.
-The A-SHOP manages observers for the at-sea whiting processors; motherships (not the catcher vessels) and the C/Ps.
+Only costs attributable to the implementation of the 2011 trawl rationalization program were included.
+Because the mothership processing vessels (i.e., not the mothership catcher vessels) and C/P vessels were fully observed with mandatory observers and debriefers from the At-Sea Hake Observer Program (A-SHOP) before the trawl rationalization program, these debriefer costs were not included.
+The A-SHOP manages observers for the at-sea whiting processors, mothership processors (not the catcher vessels), and the C/Ps.
 The West Coast Groundfish Observer Program (WCGOP) administers the observer program for the shorebased catcher vessels (IFQ) and the catcher vessels fishing for and delivering to motherships.
 25% of the costs attributed to the WCGOP for the Shorebased IFQ Program were deducted to account for observer coverage of the limited entry trawl program by the WCGOP prior to the implementation of the trawl rationalization program.
-This percentage was determined by using observer sea days from 2010 (pre-catch shares) and observer sea days from 2013 (post catch shares) as representative years, resulting in 1,658 and 6,909 sea days respectively.
+This percentage was determined by using: 1) observer target coverage rates pre- trawl rationalization program and groundtruthed by 2) observer sea days from 2010 (pre- trawl rationalization program) and observer sea days from 2013 (post trawl rationalization program) as representative years, resulting in 1,658 and 6,909 sea days respectively.

-The PSMFC observer costs are only for catch share program activities.
-Costs are only tracked at the catch shares and non-catch shares level; however, the bulk of these costs are for the Shorebased IFQ Program.
-The PSMFC observer costs include the salary and benefits (same as for NOAA costs) for PSMFC observer staff working on catch share program activities.
-These values only cover staff time for observer program activities, not catch monitor program activities or any other PSMFC activities.
-In addition to the IFQ Program, some of the cost is also attributable to the MS fishery for debriefing and training observers deployed on MS/CVs but not for activities onboard the vessels.
+The PSMFC observer costs are only for trawl rationalization program activities.
+Costs are only tracked at the trawl rationalization program and non- trawl rationalization program level; however, the bulk of these costs are for the Shorebased IFQ Program.
+The PSMFC observer costs include the salary and benefits (same as for NOAA costs) for PSMFC observer staff working on trawl rationalization program activities.
+These values only cover staff time for observer program activities, not catch monitor program activities, or any other PSMFC activities.
+In addition to the Shorebased IFQ Program, some of the cost is also attributable to the MS fishery for debriefing and training observers deployed on MS/CVs but not for activities onboard the vessels.
 To determine how much of these costs should be apportioned to the MS fishery, NMFS looked at the sea days spent as a percentage of MS/CVs vs Shorebased IFQ.
-In FY17, this was 1% to 99% respectively.
-As with the other NWFSC observer estimates, 25% of the hours and costs were deducted from the IFQ amounts to account for coverage of the limited entry trawl fishery prior to the implementation of catch shares.
+In FY18, this was 2% to 98% respectively.
+As with the other NWFSC observer estimates, 25% of the hours and costs were deducted from the IFQ amounts to account for coverage of the limited entry trawl fishery prior to the implementation of the trawl rationalization program.

-For FY 2017, the following contributed to the DPC for the NWFSC:
+For FY 2018, the following contributed to the DPC for the NWFSC:

-Total cost from salaries + benefits = \$1,248,247.93
+Total cost from salaries + benefits = \$1,061,447.90

-IFQ: \$1,114,961.16MS: \$93,864.77C/P: \$39,422.00
+- IFQ: \$997,189.43

+- MS: \$49,534.00

+- C/P: \$14,724.47